richbodo/VectorKnowledgeBase/README.md

    - `BASIC_AUTH_USERNAME`: Secure username for HTTP Basic Authentication
    - `BASIC_AUTH_PASSWORD`: Strong password for HTTP Basic Authentication

    > **IMPORTANT**: For production deployments, always use Replit Secrets rather than environment variables in .env files or code.
-See [Authentication.md](docs/Authentication.md) for detailed setup instructions.
+See [Authentication Guide](docs/authentication.md) for detailed setup instructions.

 3. **Install Dependencies**
    - Replit will automatically install dependencies from pyproject.toml